Paleo Foundation

 • Do you find that you’ve alienated your friends, and now your new friends are slightly ‘cultish’?

-• Do you ignore studies which suggest that a diet other than your diet can be beneficial?
+• Do you ignore studies that suggest that a diet other than your diet can be beneficial?

-• Do you ignore studies that describe adverse effects of your diet?
+• Do you ignore studies that describe the adverse effects of your diet?

 • Have you developed an eating disorder to prove the superiority of your dietary dogma?